Octopus: Embodied Vision-Language Programmer from Environmental Feedback: The OctoVerse Environment

-To train our Octopus model, we developed two simulator environments under the unified name of OctoVerse.
-Our primary environment is the OctoGibson simulator, from which we collect the training data and conduct our primary analysis.
-We then assess the model's generalization capabilities in the OctoGTA simulator.

-\paragraph{OctoGibson} We built the environment on the foundation of an existing simulation framework, OmniGibson~\citep{li2023behavior}, which supports 1,000 daily activities across 50 scenes, featuring over 5,000 meticulously annotated objects.
-To bolster model training, we incorporated \textbf{16 functions} that the robot can execute, such as \texttt{walkTo()}.
-Within this environment, we meticulously crafted \textbf{476 tasks}\footnote{The full list of task names and their categories are listed in \href{https://docs.google.com/spreadsheets/d/1v-R5iekytQ5o_TAIathovpra-CxyCyN2WRKHDE2NvRw/edit?usp=sharing}{this google sheet}.}.
-Each task begins with an initial state and concludes with a definitive termination state, allowing for a straightforward assessment of task completion.
-Among them, 367 tasks are \textbf{routine tasks}—simple and direct actions like ``place a glass in a trash can''.
-Conversely, the remaining 109 are \textbf{reasoning tasks} which necessitate deeper comprehension.
-An example is ``buy a chocolate'', where the agent needs to know to pick a chocolate bar from the shelf and then place it, along with money, on the checkout counter.
-To acquaint readers with our environment, Figure~\ref{fig:stat} (a-c) illustrates the task taxonomy and provides a word cloud.
+\textbf{OctoGibson}\quad We built the environment on the foundation of OmniGibson~\cite{li2023behavior}, an existing simulation framework that supports 1,000 daily activities across 50 scenes, featuring over 5,000 meticulously annotated objects.
+We incorporated 16 functions that the robot can execute, such as \texttt{moveBot()} and \texttt{easyGrasp()}.
+Within this environment, we meticulously crafted 476 tasks\footnote{The full list of tasks and their categories are listed in the supplementary material.}, each with a well-defined initial state and a definitive termination state, allowing for a straightforward assessment of task completion.
+Among these tasks, 367 are routine tasks—simple and direct actions like ``place a glass in a trash can,'' marked as \texttt{Follow}.
+Conversely, the remaining 109 are reasoning tasks that necessitate deeper comprehension.
+An example is ``buy a chocolate,'' where the agent needs to know to pick a chocolate bar from the shelf and then place it, along with money, on the checkout counter, denoted as \texttt{Reason} tasks.

+To ensure our tasks are vision-aware, we deliberately constrain the usage of certain functions, such as \texttt{moveBot(object)}, which moves the agent in front of the given \texttt{object}.
+To avoid making the task too easy and vision-agnostic, we limit the given parameter to a predefined set of large objects, such as tables and cupboards, rather than small items like cups and glasses.
+In this case, if the robot wants to pick up a cup, it needs to recognize whether the cup is on the table or in the cupboard.
+A simple \texttt{moveBot(object)} call with an inappropriate parameter would cause a runtime error.
+The full list of the functions is in the Appendix.

+\textbf{OctoMC}\quad The OctoMC environment is built on Minecraft~\cite{Minecraft}, a popular platform for reinforcement learning and game agents.
+We integrated 6 functional actions and crafted 40 tasks\footnote{Detailed tasks are listed in the supplementary material.}, each designed to facilitate comprehensive observations and executions by the agent.
+These tasks are distributed across 10 different biomes, including indoor, outdoor, and underground settings, under varying weather conditions.

+However, existing Minecraft environments often lack vision-formulated tasks and the necessary structure for vision-language programming.
+For example, in Voyager~\cite{wang2023voyager}, the \texttt{exploreUntil()} function allows the player to navigate directly to specific blocks without relying on vision information.
+This function works by randomly exploring the environment within a certain range until the desired object is found, at which point it returns a true value, enabling the agent to interact with the located object, such as gold blocks or trees.
+While effective, this approach is entirely automated and does not utilize visual information, making it unsuitable for our vision-based objectives.